-Ash Pond No. 2 (AP2) at the Hennepin Power Station (HPS) is an inactive, unlined coal combustion residuals (CCR) surface impoundment (SI), located near the Village of Hennepin, in Putnam County, Illinois.
-The locations of HPS and AP2 are shown on Figures 1 and 2.
+The Old West Ash Pond (Pond No. 1 and Pond No. 3) and Old West Polishing Pond (OWPP) (hereafter collectively referred to as the OWAP) at the Hennepin Power Station (HPS) is a coal combustion residuals (CCR) multi-unit comprised of three inactive surface impoundments.
+The OWAP is located near the City of Hennepin, in Putnam County, Illinois as shown on Figure 1.

-The Closure and Post-Closure Care Plan for AP2 (Closure Plan, Civil & Environmental Consultants, Inc (CEC), 2018), consisting of a corrective action process, was submitted to the Illinois Environmental Protection Agency (IEPA) for approval, along with a Closure Plan Addendum (OBG, 2018).
-IEPA provided comments on the Closure Plan in May of 2019 and responses to those comments were submitted to IEPA in July 2019 (OBG, 2019a).
-Therefore, the approval process is near completion.
-The Closure Plan and Closure Plan Addendum are consistent with the written closure plan required by 40 C.F.R. § 257.102.
-The Closure Plan summarized the planned closure and corrective measures for AP2, which included constructing a compacted soil cover system in direct contact with the graded CCR, establishment of a vegetative cover, and monitored natural attenuation (MNA).
-The closure construction activities are scheduled to begin following IEPA approval of the Closure Plan and be completed by November 2020.
+A Closure and Post Closure Care Plan (Closure Plan; Geosyntec, 2017) consisting of a corrective action process for the OWAP was submitted to the Illinois Environmental Protection Agency (IEPA).
+The Closure Plan is consistent with the written closure plan required by 40 C.F.R. § 257.102.
+IEPA approved the Closure Plan on June 19, 2018 (IEPA, 2018a).
+The approved Closure Plan summarized the planned closure and corrective measures of the OWAP, which include dewatering the CCR, if needed, mechanical excavation of material from the OWPP for use as structural fill in the OWAP, grading within the OWAP, constructing an alternative cover system consisting of geomembrane and vegetated cover soils in direct contact with the graded CCR, establishment of a vegetative cover, and monitored natural attenuation (MNA).
+Closure of the OWPP consists of removal of CCR and dike soils in the OWPP and consolidation of these materials into the OWAP.
+The closure construction activities have begun and will be completed by November 2020 as indicated in the approved Closure Plan.
 After closure activities are complete, post-closure activities, which include groundwater monitoring and maintenance of the final cover system, will occur.

-The new cover system will significantly minimize water infiltration into the closed CCR unit (the primary source of CCR constituents in groundwater) and allow surface water to drain off the cover system.
-AP2 is partially underlain by sands and gravels that have a geometric mean permeability of 5.6×10^{-2} cm/sec.
-The compacted earthen cover material with a maximum permeability of 1×10^{-5} cm/sec is well below that of the foundation soils.
-This will reduce generation of potentially impacted water and the extent of groundwater impacts from AP2 in the Uppermost Aquifer by natural attenuation.
-The planned cover system will limit the migration of potentially impacted groundwater, control surface water on the cover system, and reduce contaminant transport off site, both spatially and temporally.
-Groundwater modeling results of post-closure AP2 indicate construction of the cover system and MNA will result in achieving groundwater quality standards within two years after cover construction is complete.
+The new cover system exceeds the requirements of 40 C.F.R. § 257.102, will significantly minimize water infiltration into the closed CCR multi-unit (the primary source of CCR constituents in groundwater), and allow surface water to drain off the cover system.
+This will reduce generation of potentially impacted water and the extent of groundwater impacts from the OWAP in the Uppermost Aquifer by natural attenuation.
+The approved cover system will limit the migration of potentially impacted groundwater, control surface water on the cover system and surrounding the OWAP, and will reduce contaminant transport off-site, both spatially and temporally.
+Groundwater modeling results of post-closure OWAP indicate construction of the cover system and MNA will result in declining contaminant concentrations within months after cover construction (NRT/OBG, 2017a).

-Statistically significant levels (SSLs) of total lithium and molybdenum were identified in the Uppermost Aquifer during groundwater monitoring required by 40 C.F.R. § 257.90.
+Statistically significant levels (SSLs) of total arsenic, lithium, and molybdenum were identified at the OWAP during groundwater monitoring required by 40 C.F.R. § 257.90.
 There are no existing off-site water wells, potable or non-potable, that are likely to be impacted by groundwater from the HPS property.
-There are no impairments to groundwater usage on the HPS property or surrounding properties caused by AP2.
+There are no impairments to groundwater usage on the HPS property or surrounding properties caused by the OWAP.